 In general, patients with CP can find it difficult to move their arms, legs, or face.
 Depending on the individual, they may experience issues with one limb, a combination of limbs, or all their limbs.
 The brain disorder is consistent and will not worsen with age.

-Some specific symptoms of cerebral palsy include:
+Specific symptoms of cerebral palsy include:

 - Stiff muscles with exaggerated reflexes (spasticity) or stiff muscles with normal reflexes (rigidity)